Documentation

 /hello/world/ | hello/world/index.html.json |

-The json file contains all the data required for generate the page:
+The page json file contains all the data required to generate the page:

 {